-You can often hear the older generation of NBA players complain about the league and players playing today.
-They dislike different things about today’s NBA, and the majority of comments are related to the toughness and physicality of the league and how the game is played.
-One of the NBA’s older players and legends with a different approach is Larry Bird, who said he loves the game now and how the league is organized compared to before when he was playing for the Boston Celtics.
+You can often hear the older generation of NBA players complain about today's league and players.
+They dislike different things about today's NBA, and the majority of comments are related to the toughness and physicality of the league and how the game is played.
+One of the NBA's older players and legends with a different approach is Larry Bird, who said he loves the game now and how the league is organized compared to before when he was playing for the Boston Celtics.

 In an interview with his former teammate Kevin McHale, Bird mentioned different things he loves about the game today and how it evolved in recent decades.
 When Bird was playing, playing defense was completely different from today's, in terms of having more physicality and toughness, especially in the paint.
 There were many cheap shots and dirty plays that are now long gone from the NBA, and Bird believes that is an excellent thing because it allows players to have all the freedom they need to succeed.

-In Bird’s opinion, the popularisation of the three-point line, especially in the last decade or so, led to players having more space to maneuver, which is an excellent aspect of today’s game.
-It benefits great players even more because it puts their skillset in a position to be even more useful.
+In Bird's opinion, the popularisation of the three-point line, especially in the last decade, led to players having more space to maneuver, which is an excellent aspect of today's game.
+It benefits great players even more because it puts their skillset in position to be even more successful on the court.

 Obviously, the three-point shot stretched out the court a little bit.
 I remember when we played, we were worried the middle was so clogged because we really wanted to pound it down inside all the time.
 Since the three-point line is being taken advantage of, it opened the court up; there is more space out there.
 Some of the players that have a lot of skill you can see their skill on a nightly basis.
 We never really worked on it.
 We didn't guard guys beyond the three-point line.
 We would stay way underneath, going under every pick.
 The corner shots and on the top of the key are the shots I liked to take.